-These elegant, wary animals have long, thin, finely ridged horns that curve up over their backs; the name ‘scimitar’ comes from the curved swords used for centuries by Arabian people.
+These elegant, wary animals have long, thin, finely ridged horns that curve up over their backs; the name ‘scimitar’ comes from the curved swords used for centuries in Arabic countries. .

 There has been a long-term decline in numbers because of climate changes (excessive drought), uncontrolled hunting by people, agricultural encroachment on their habitat, and excessive grazing of limited vegetation by domestic livestock.

-There have not been any confirmed sightings of Scimitar-horned Oryx in the wild for over 20 years, although perhaps as many as 9000 animals survive in zoos, safari parks, ranches and public holdings around the world, along with some small populations reintroduced to Tunisia and Morocco in fenced, protected areas.
+There have not been any confirmed sightings of Scimitar-horned Oryx in the wild since 1988, although perhaps as many as 9,000 animals survive in zoos, safari parks, ranches and public holdings around the world, along with some small populations reintroduced to Tunisia and Morocco in fenced, protected areas.

 Werribee Open Range Zoo is part of an international breeding program to help save this species from extinction.